The breakdown of weak null singularities inside black holes: Introduction

-We now mention another important problem, the Strong Cosmic Censorship Conjecture (which is logically uncorrelated with the Weak Cosmic Censorship Conjecture, despite the unfortunate terminology), which broadly states that General Relativity is a deterministic theory: \begin{conjecture}[Strong Cosmic Censorship Conjecture for the Einstein--Maxwell--Klein--Gordon--Model] Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which the maximal globally hyperbolic development $(M,g)$ is future inextendible as a suitably regular Lorentzian manifold. \end{conjecture} The main obstruction to Strong Cosmic Censorship is the existence of Cauchy horizons, which can be smoothly extendible, e.g.\ for the Kerr stationary metric or for the Reissner--Nordstr\"{o}m static metric.
-Nevertheless, it is admitted that \underline{generic} dynamical Cauchy horizons feature a weak null singularity and, therefore, are $C^2$ inextendible.
+We now turn to another important problem, the Strong Cosmic Censorship Conjecture, which broadly states that General Relativity is a deterministic theory: \begin{conjecture}[Strong Cosmic Censorship Conjecture for the Einstein--Maxwell--Klein--Gordon--Model] Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which the maximal globally hyperbolic development $(M,g)$ is future inextendible as a suitably regular Lorentzian manifold. \end{conjecture} The main obstruction to Strong Cosmic Censorship is the existence of Cauchy horizons, which can be smoothly extendible, e.g.\ for the Kerr stationary metric or for the Reissner--Nordstr\"{o}m static metric.
+Nevertheless, it was expected \underline{generic} dynamical Cauchy horizons feature a weak null singularity \cite{Ori} and, therefore, are $C^2$ inextendible.
 In the case of gravitational collapse additional obstructions related to the center appear, such as the existence of $\mathcal{CH}_{\Gamma}$, which is however empty generically if Conjecture \ref{trappedsurfaceconj} is true.
-Modulo these issues which are unrelated to weak null singularities, and assuming the quantitative stability of the black hole exterior, the author has obtained a version of Conjecture \ref{SCC}: \begin{thm}[$C^2$ inextendibility of the Cauchy horizon for the Einstein--Maxwell--Klein--Gordon model, \cite{Moi}, \cite{Moi4}] Assume that Conjecture \ref{trappedsurfaceconj} is true.
-Then, under the assumptions of Theorem \ref{rough2}, the $C^2$ version of Conjecture \ref{SCC} holds i.e.\ $(M,g)$ is future inextendible as a $C^2$ Lorentzian manifold. \end{thm} We also mention the remarkable work of Luk and Oh \cite{JonathanStab}, \cite{JonathanStabExt} who provide a comprehensive proof of the $C^2$ version of Strong Cosmic Censorship, for the Einstein--(uncharged)--scalar--field model.
+Modulo these issues which are unrelated to weak null singularities, and assuming the quantitative stability of the black hole exterior, the author has obtained a version of Conjecture \ref{SCC}: \begin{thm}[$C^2$ inextendibility of the Cauchy horizon for the Einstein--Maxwell--Klein--Gordon model, \cite{Moi,Moi4}] Assume that Conjecture \ref{trappedsurfaceconj} is true.
+Then, under the assumptions of Theorem \ref{rough2}, the $C^2$ version of Conjecture \ref{SCC} holds i.e.\ $(M,g)$ is future inextendible as a $C^2$ Lorentzian manifold. \end{thm} We also mention the remarkable work of Luk and Oh \cite{JonathanStab,JonathanStabExt} who provide a comprehensive proof of the $C^2$ version of Strong Cosmic Censorship, for the Einstein--(uncharged)--scalar--field model.
 Note that in their case, the data are two-ended, thus there is no obstruction coming from the center of symmetry $\Gamma$, in contrast with our model.
-Note also that the decay of uncharged fields (i.e.\ the standard wave equation) in the exterior is perfectly understood and governed by Price's law \cite{PriceLaw}, \cite{Schlag}, \cite{JonathanStabExt}, \cite{Tataru}.
-However, Price's law does not apply to charged scalar fields, which obey more complex dynamics, and decay is only known in the small charge case, see \cite{Moi2} for upper bounds which are sharp, according to Conjecture \ref{chargedconj}.
+Note also that the decay of uncharged fields in the exterior is well understood and governed by Price's law \cite{PriceLaw,Schlag,JonathanStabExt,Tataru}.
+However, Price's law does not apply to charged scalar fields, which obey more complicated dynamics, and decay is only known in the small charge case, see \cite{Moi2} for the proof of upper bounds that are sharp according to Conjecture \ref{chargedconj}.